ReactPoland/React-Convention-Book/005 Redux_client_app_setup.md

 ```
 <Provider store>
 ```
-The <Provider store> help us to make the Redux store available to the connect() calls in the children components (below).
+The ***Provider store*** help us to make the Redux store available to the connect() calls in the children components (below).

 ```
 connect([mapStateToProps], [mapDispatchToProps], [mergeProps], [options])
 ```
-The connect will be used in any component that has to listen to the Reducer's changes in our app.
+The ***connect*** will be used in any component that has to listen to the Reducer's changes in our app.
+You will see how to use it later in that chapter.